 Culture Xplorers’ founder and Off the Table series host Jim Kane is partnering with leading chefs from Peru and Kansas City to connect, celebrate and leverage the power of food to change lives.

-In addition to a delicious exploration of the ingredients, traditions, and food-ways from Peru and in the heart of America, a meaningful difference will be made for close to 100 families living in the high mountain community of Viacha.
+In addition to a delicious exploration of the ingredients, traditions, and food-ways from Peru and in the heart of America, a meaningful difference will be made for close to 100 families living in a high mountain Andean community.

-Each chef is donating their time, skill & creativity to raise $10,000 for Viacha’s participation in the life-changing program of Por Eso, a Peruvian NGO combating malnutrition through vegetable gardens, greenhouses, clean water and cookstoves in remote, high altitude Andean villages.
+Each chef is donating their time, skill & creativity to raise $10,000 for the life-changing programs of Por Eso, a Peruvian NGO combating malnutrition through vegetable gardens, greenhouses, clean water and cookstoves in remote, high altitude Andean villages.